alero/real-testing/README.md

-# injection
+# Real testing
 The basic need of the project is to cover a Test driven environment for the developer.
 Doing this by combining best of breed products to enable a productive and accurate way of testing

-It all starts with @RunWith and a configuration via @ContainerContext The IoC container that manages the lifecycle in the JUnit tests are very special and resets all its states between all tests (Singletons are not shared over tests).
+It all starts with @RunWith and a configuration via @ContainerContext The IoC container that manages the lifecycle in the JUnit tests is a bit special and resets all its states between all tests (Singletons are not shared over tests).
 The basic idea is that all TDD rules are automatically implemented via the framework, like cleanup and no accidental shared statefulness.

-The ContainerContext can in its turn append alot of different resources and thirdparty IoC Containers to support the most common development environments in Java.
+The ContainerContext can in its turn append alot of different resources and thirdparty IoC Containers to support a variation of normal development environments in Java.

-If the IoC Container used by the JUnit Runner is used standalone its very FAST!
+If the IoC Container used by the JUnit Runner is used standalone its very fast.
-It has the same instanciation speed as Google Guice but can also clone and reset itself in a few milliseconds.
+It has the same object creation speed as Google Guice but can also clone and reset itself in a few milliseconds between tests.
 It was built to be used in tests and beeing slow is not an option.

+It is built to be extendable so that the developers can use the frameworks they are used to:
+The main focus has been on CDI and Spring supported development.

 **Container Glue support**
 * Spring support (Use the @Autowired) to leave the Testing Container and jump over to spring